eic/drich-dev/README.md

   this is temporarily supported for helping test reconstruction algorithms
 - See [doc/athena-branches.md](doc/athena-branches.md) for information about the development branches and pull requests that were used for the ATHENA proposal
-- It is possible that the pfRICH scripts no longer work, since we now focus on the dRICH

 ---